tomzorz/shoreparty.org/posts/shared-engine-spaces.md

 There's also space to improve in the balanced **sharing of resources** available.
 However fast computer you might build, a game loading will probably make your youtube playback in a different window start freezing up for a bit.
 Based on my observations, Windows seems to prioritize the foreground application - which does make sense in most use cases.

 I chose these two pain points specifically as in my opinion they are critical to a fully capable 3D / mixed reality operating system's user interface.
-Let's take a look at what solutions we have today:
+Let's take a look at what solutions we have today.

+## Leaving breakfast foods behind

-**Oculus Home / Windows Mixed Reality**
+#### Oculus Home / Windows Mixed Reality

 Both of the above simply don't solve the issue, at all: they all guarantee exclusivity to the foreground 3D application the user is interacting with and don't let developers create shared 3D experiences.
 The only exception (and imagine me using air-quotes here) to this is application icons: developers can provide 3D content in a .gltf file to act as a 3D representation of the application in the users' home space.